 Teeth perform many functions: they chew, they help you speak, they maintain proper jaw spacing for airway support, and, of course, they help you smile beautifully.
 But they’re not all-purpose tools.
 There are many things they’re just not good at.

-Among the functions your teeth aren’t supposed to do.
-They’re not bottle openers, scissors or pliers.
+They’re not bottle openers, scissors, or pliers.
 They’re not even nutcrackers or icebreakers.
 These are technically foods, yes, but your teeth really aren’t designed to crack shells or break ice.

 And if you’re going to engage in organized sports, you should also be aware of your limits.
 Pushing yourself too far makes it more likely that you’re going to get injured.
-And remember to always use mouthguards and other recommended safety equipment.
-This isn’t just for contact sports–biking is a common source of tooth injury.
-Consider a helmet that gives more coverage.
+Remember to always use mouthguards and other recommended safety equipment.
+This isn’t just for contact sports–biking and other non-contact sports are a common source of tooth injury.
+Consider a helmet that gives more coverage than just the top of your head.

 Get Your Bite Checked Out